philips-labs/automation-workshop/docs/getting-started.md

 ![](./assets/devcontainer_indicator.png)

+If it does not, please make sure that the `Dev Containers` VSCode extension is installed and then hit `ctrl/cmd+shift+p` and search for "Dev Containers: Reopen in Container".

 ## Creating a new Backstage app

 Once you have a running environment you will now need to create a new backstage